+What is a function?
 A function is defined as a relation between a set of inputs having one output each.
 In simple words, a function is a relationship between inputs where each input is related to exactly one output.
 Every function has a domain and codomain or range.
-A function is generally represented as f(x) where x is the input.
+A function is generally denoted by f(x) where x is the input.
 The general representation of a function is y = f(x).

 What is a Function in Maths?